samgunner/gridvis/README.md

-# gridvis
+# Grid Intensity Visualiser

 A grid intensity visualisation unsing the Blinkt!
-LEDs and a Raspberry Pi
+LEDs and a Raspberry Pi.